soulrrrrr/soulrrrrr.github.io/content/books/influence/index.md

 ---
 title: 影響力
-summary: Influence: The Psychology of Persuasion
+summary: Influence':' The Psychology of Persuasion
 date: 2024-05-05

 # Featured image